All undergraduate programs include a strong liberal arts component, including courses in art and design

-Parsons offers you flexibility in choosing a study path.
-As an entering student, you can choose to explore new areas of study, focus on a combination of disciplines, or start preparing for a specific career trajectory.
+Students at Parsons follow a number of different study paths — you can choose to explore new areas of study, focus on a combination of disciplines, or start preparing for a specific career trajectory.
 The first-year curriculum provides an introduction to the tools, critical thinking, and problem-solving skills fundamental to all areas of art and design.
-It also offers an array of course options, so that you can determine the breadth and depth of your studies and follow your interests through course selection.
+It also offers an array of course options so that you can determine the breadth and depth of your studies and follow your interests through course selection.

-Beginning in fall 2013, all freshman students at Parsons will share a common first-year study experience, and all BFA candidates will have the same set of required coursework.
-So whether you focus on a single field or explore many areas as a freshman, it won’t affect your ability to choose your major.
-(Students pursuing BBA, BS, and dual degrees have a similar curriculum but also have requirements specific to their programs.)
+first-year study experience, and all BFA candidates have the same set of required coursework, regardless of major.
+Students pursuing BBA, BS, and dual degrees follow a similar curriculum, with a few requirements specific to their programs.
+Whether you focus on a single field or explore multiple subject areas as a freshman, it won’t affect your ability to pursue your major.